 Information for prospective research students

-Iryna’s areas of interest are design, theatre, cultural heritage, new media and multimedia, immersive virtual environments, development of computer-based educational resources.
+Iryna’s areas of interest are personalisation, design, new media and multimedia, immersive virtual environments, digital wellbeing, social media and health motivation technologies.

 Sponsors and collaborators

 Prof Martin Bechthold, Kumagai Professor of Architectural Technology and Director of the GSD's Technology Platform, The Graduate School of Design, Harvard University

 Harry Ransom Center, University of Texas at Austin